Skip to content

 Is injection training included, and in whose language?First-4-week adherence lives or dies here.

-Is a Korean-language patient support channel funded?Saxenda's brochure sets a high bar; copies sometimes ship thin.
+Is a Korean-language patient-support channel funded?Saxenda's brochure sets a high bar; copies sometimes ship thin.

-The Saxenda prescribing information is explicit: Saxenda contains liraglutide, and the label does not support concomitant use with other liraglutide products or other GLP-1 receptor agonists.
-In a market where Wegovy, Mounjaro, Rybelsus, and Ozempic chatter all live in the same DM thread, that caution matters.
+The Saxenda prescribing information is explicit: "Saxenda contains liraglutide," and the label doesn't support concomitant use with other liraglutide products or other GLP-1 receptor agonists.
+In a market where Wegovy, Mounjaro, Rybelsus, and Ozempic chatter all sits in the same DM thread, that caution matters.

-The numbers that don't move when a generic ships
+The numbers a generic does not change

 Generic or brand, these are the figures Korean patient materials keep repeating — because the molecule itself sets them.